fbartolic/caustics/docs/index.md

 `caustics` does not currently support Apple M1 processors except via Rosetta emulation.
 To install it open the terminal through Rosetta and the command from above.

-## Features
-- Fast (miliseconds) and accurate computation of binary and triple lens microlensing light curves for extended limb-darkened sources.
-- Automatic differentiation enables the use of gradient-based inference methods such as Hamiltonian Monte Carlo when fitting multiple lens microlensing light curves.
-- A differentiable JAX version of a complex polynomial root solver [CompEA](https://github.com/trcameron/CompEA) which uses the Aberth-Ehrlich method to obtain all roots of a complex polynomial at once using an implicit deflation strategy.
-The gradient of the solutions with respect to the polynomial coefficients is obtained through [implicit differentiation](http://implicit-layers-tutorial.org/implicit_functions/).
-- Hexadecapole approximation from [Cassan 2017](https://academic.oup.com/mnras/article/468/4/3993/3103057?login=true) is used to substantially speed up the computation of the magnification everywhere except near the caustics.

 ## References
 - `caustics` paper coming soon!
 - [Light-curve calculations for triple microlensing systems](https://academic.oup.com/mnras/article-abstract/503/4/6143/6149166?redirectedFrom=fulltext&login=false)